inspirehep/inspire-next/docs/postgresql.rst

 1. About
 --------

+In inspire-next stores all the data in a postgresql database.
-This document specifies how to connect and query the inspire PostgreSQL database
+This document specifies how to connect and query the inspire's PostgreSQL database.
+We access it thorught the docker-containers.

 2. Run the web container
 ------------------------

-The first step is run the web container
+The first step is run the web container, in order to start our database.

 .. code-block:: bash